These six elk hunting techniques for rifle season will increase your odds of success over every other hunter in the woods this season.

 Elk hunting hurts when you're not in shape!
 Hiking five miles into the backcountry to where the elk are requires motivation, carrying 70 pounds of meat five miles takes stamina.
 Being in shape for elk hunting isn't the same as being in shape for deer hunting or even in shape for a marathon.
 It's different.
 Be ready to hike up, down, over blow downs, carry a heavy pack and be able to run when you need to.
 Be in shape before you get to the mountain.

 I have a friend who is in excellent shape but he hikes ten miles in a single day and often complains about not seeing elk.
 It is much better to spend a little more time sneaking through a prime area than to put on miles in search of an elk.

 6. Hunt in the afternoon and be where the elk are until dark

-So many times I see hunters heading into the woods early who leave at midday.
+Our last elk hunting tip is a simple one neglected by too many each elk season.
+Many times I see hunters heading into elk country early who leave at midday.
+However, this is a mistake and mirrors a common one made by whitetail hunters too.
+You cannot take an animal if you are back at the truck eating lunch or sitting at home instead of the elk woods.
 Five of my last six elk were shot several miles from my truck between 2 pm and 4 pm.
 Hunt until dark and be prepared to hike out with a headlamp.
+It often makes for an exhausting day in the woods, but it is worth it.
 Staying in the woods back where the elk are will pay huge dividends.

 Early rifle season elk don't just disappear after the rut is over.
 Knowing the areas where to find elk and hunting in those areas all day will consistently put you in spitting distance of bulls.
 Slowing down, and glassing will put them in your crosshairs.